8 Symptoms of MS Relapse: How To Know if You’re Having a Flare | MyMSTeam

 2. Pain

-Pain is another common symptom that people experience during MS flares.
-There are many different types of pain you may notice, including:
+Pain is another common symptom during MS flares.
+The many types of pain you may experience include:

 • Cramping